DiantArts/CodingStyle/README.md

 In headers, use forward declaration as much as you can.

 Inline functions for no reason should be avoided.

+`template` and `constexpr` functions should be declared in the `FileName.hpp` and the actual function must be placed in a `FileName.impl.hpp` that is included at the end of the `FileName.hpp` file.

 In cpp, C++ standard library headers must be prefered over C system headers, like `cstdio` over `stdio.h`.